languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Requirements:
  -Java 1.5 or later
- -For OpenOffice.org integration, OpenOffice 3.0 beta m26 or later.
+ -For OpenOffice.org integration, OpenOffice 3.0.1 RC1 or later.
   For older versions of OpenOffice you will need to use LanguageTool 0.9.2.
+Note: for OpenOffice 3.0.0, you should use only LanguageTool 0.9.5 (earlier versions can lead to a crash).

 Usage:
  -To integrate LanguageTool into OpenOffice.org, you